Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     using Tizen.Nlp;
     ```
 <a name="wordtokenize"></a>
-## Receive WordTokenize Tokens
+## Receive WordTokenize tokens

-To receive the tokens from sentence:
+To receive the tokens from sentence, follow the steps below:

 1. Construct NaturalLanguageProcess on OnCreate(), and connect the NLP service on init of app: